Logic-Center/logiccenter-net/content/pages/about.md

     title: About our business
     text: >
-      Logic Center served the entire White Mountains of Arizona area for over 20 years giving the area's best computer tech services and solutions before things changed in 2011 and it's people took different directions.
+      Logic Center served the entire White Mountains of Arizona area for over 20 years giving the area's best computer technology services and solutions before things changed in 2011 and its people took different directions.
     styles:
       self:
         height: auto